 Christian Dior, Vivienne Westwood, Versace, Charles & Ray Eames, Le Corbusier, and Philippe Starck are just half a dozen names of the design and fashion worlds represented in the world-class collection of this museum, considered one of the best of its kind in Europe.

 A beautifully tiled building from the 1700s was completely restored and its interior now recreates the atmosphere of the late 1800s and early 1900s through a world-class collection of Art Nouveau and Art Deco pieces.
-It was acquired over a period of three decades by businessman Joe Berardo, whose modern and contemporary art collection can also be seen at the Berardo Collection Museum (see above).
+It was acquired over a period of three decades by businessman Joe Berardo, whose modern and contemporary art collection can also be seen at the MAC/CCB (see above).
 There’s furniture, paintings, ceramics and sculptures from major names like Lalique and Picasso, spread over two floors.

 Portugal was the first European power to establish colonies in Asia and was the last one to leave (Macau finally became part of China in 1999).
 So it's only natural that Lisbon has a museum dedicated to the art and culture of the East (and how it was influenced by the Portuguese and other Europeans), presenting paintings, textiles, masks, and Indo-Portuguese pieces.